ANormalStick/CTF-Writeups/index.md

 This site is generated with **GitHub Pages** from
 [`ANormalStick/CTF-Writeups`](https://github.com/ANormalStick/CTF-Writeups).

-MCTF25 was the first event documented here, followed by HeroCTF v7, NexHunt CTF, and BSides Algiers 2025.
+MCTF25 was the first event documented here, followed by HeroCTF v7, NexHunt CTF, BSides Algiers 2025, and MetaCTF December 2025 Flash CTF.
 More CTFs (and more writeups) will be added over time.